uvarc/rc-website/content/userinfo/globus.md

 # Getting Started

 {{% callout %}}
-A Globus "endpoint" is any computer running the Globus Connect software.
+A Globus "collection" is any computer running the Globus Connect software.
 A collection can be:

 <ul>
 <li> Your local workstation </li>